-Students in every class go through the honor code orientation within the first weeks of school.
-Form teachers discuss and witness students signing the pledge.
-The Honor Pledge will remain visible in each of the Form classrooms for the full year, coming down only to procure new student signatures, and can be referenced as needed by students and faculty alike.
-By reading these guidelines and terms, parents and guardians acknowledge that an honor code policy exists within SALIS International school and the reasons for it.
-Each parent recognizes his or her role as a community member for adhering to the policy and guiding the children toward just and sound choices in their growth and learning.
+Every classes will be (re-)familiarised with the Student Commitment within the first weeks of each school year.
+Form teachers will discuss the importance of academic integrity and should work with students to ensure a common understanding is achieved.
+From Year 3 onwards, students are to sign the Student Commitment, acknowledge its importance in day-to-day student life.
+By reading these guidelines and terms, parents and guardians acknowledge that the Academic Integrity exists within SALIS International School and the reasons for it.
+Each parent recognises his or her role as a community member for adhering to the policy and guiding the children toward honest and responsible choices in their growth and learning.